 Why build a school when you can build an ecosystem?

-The Future Studio is a collaborative space where students come together to learn, share, and build essential relationships with friends and mentors.
-It will house the Year 10 Regenerative Futures Program, an educational experience designed to empower our students to become critical thinkers, problem solvers, and changemakers.
-Through this program, students gain the knowledge and skills needed to make a positive, regenerative impact on the world.
+The Future Studio is a collaborative space for students to learn, share and build essential relationships with friends and mentors.
+It will house the Year 10 RFP, an educational experience designed to empower our students to become critical thinkers, problem solvers and changemakers.
+Through the program, students gain knowledge and skill needed to make a positive, regenerative impact on the world.

-The Futures Studio demonstrates Woodleigh's commitment to sustainability.
-The building presents closed-loop architecture - a living structure that does not merely sit on the land but thrives symbiotically with the pre-existing ecosystem:
+The Futures Studio demonstrates Woodleigh's commitment to sustainability and regeneration.
+The building presents closed-loop architecture, a living structure that doesn't sit on the land but thrives symbiotically with the existing ecosystem:

 Healthy, Living Building